bandirevanth/bandirevanth.github.io/README.md

 ## Features
 - Responsive design optimized for all devices
-- Sections for About Me, Projects, Skills, and Contact
+- Sections for About Me, Projects, Skills, Blog and Contact
 - Smooth scrolling and interactive UI elements
-- Easy to update and maintain
+- Beautiful Glassmorphism design with animated background

 ---